← Back to 後漢書

 [][] []

 Ba Su, style Gongzu, came from Gaocheng in Bohai.
 [1-2] He quit two posts rather than serve under unworthy governors.
 He entered a minister's bureau and rose to consultant.
 He joined Dou Wu's plot; when it failed he was proscribed as a partisan.
 Cao Jie learned of the conspiracy and had him arrested.
 The local magistrate tried to flee with Ba Su rather than arrest him.
-Ba Su said a loyal minister does not hide plots or flee justice.
-Having owned the plot, he refused to run.
+Su said, "As a minister, having a plan I dare not hide it; having guilt I dare not flee punishment.
+Having owned the plot, he refused to run."
 He was executed.
 Inspector Jia Cong set up a memorial stele.
 Note [1]: old Gaocheng lay south of present Yanshan, Hebei.

 117